MilcaoStudio/volcano/volcano-sfu/README.md

 - Async-first architecture (`tokio`)
 - Callbacks for peer events
 - Two peer connections (subscriber and publisher) per room
+- Router forwards RTP packets to new local tracks with similar track IDs.
 - Simple integration for WebSockets or other protocols
 - API data channel for room events
 - Voice activity detection